-You may think that if you are speaking to a foreclosure defense lawyer in Florida, they are surely licensed to practice in the state.
+You may think that if you are speaking to a foreclosure defense lawyer in Florida, that person is surely licensed to practice in the state.
 This is a mistake.
 Some lawyers have viewed the foreclosure crisis in Florida as an opportunity to bring in more business, even though they cannot legally practice law in the state.
-These lawyers may be able to negotiate with lenders for you but, if your case ends up in court, which many do, you could find yourself in a great deal of trouble.
+These lawyers may be able to negotiate with lenders for you, but, if your case ends up in court, which many do, you could find yourself in a great deal of trouble.
 You will have to find a new lawyer and by that point, you may be running out of time in your case.

 What Approach Do You Use When Defending a Foreclosure Case?